mdsufz/StandEnA/README.md

 cat ortsuite_synonyms_per_line.tsv | perl -ne '$line=sprintf("%03d",$.); @fields=split("\t",$_); $synid="S$line-$fields[0]-$fields[3]"; if($fields[3] eq "NA"){print "$synid\t",join("\t",@fields[0..3]),"\t$fields[2]\n"}else{print "$synid\t$_"}' > ortsuite_id_synonyms_per_line.tsv
 perl -ne 'chomp; @fields=split("\t",$_); $fields[5] =~ tr/ //d; unless(scalar(split("",$fields[5]))<=5){print "$_\n"};' ortsuite_id_synonyms_per_line.tsv > tmp; mv tmp ortsuite_id_synonyms_per_line.tsv
 ```
-From this file, queries can be added to the queries directory following the same steps for the id_synonyms_per_line.tsv file above (starting from [step 3.1.1](#step-311-subsetting-data-to-work-with-one-pathway-at-a-time)) by changing the input to ortsuite_id_synonyms_per_line.tsv.
-Note that the file names for the OrtSuite-mediated KEGG API downloaded proteins are advised to be distinguished from Edirect downloaded proteins in the query file via a naming convention (e.g., queries/ortsuite_$name.txt for the file names to include "ortsuite").
+From this file, queries can be added to the queries directory following the same steps used for the [id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file above (starting from [step 3.1.1](#step-311-subsetting-data-to-work-with-one-pathway-at-a-time)) by changing the input file to [ortsuite_pw1_id_synonyms_per_line.tsv](examples/03_standardization/pw_1/ortsuite_pw1_id_synonyms_per_line.tsv).
+Note that the file names for the OrtSuite-mediated KEGG API downloaded proteins are advised to be distinguished from Edirect downloaded proteins in the query directories by using a specific naming convention (e.g., queries/ortsuite_$name.txt for the file names to include "ortsuite").
 The same naming convention is advised to be used for the intermediate files (e.g., ortsuite_pw_1.txt) to prevent overwriting the files created for Edirect downloaded proteins.

 ##### Step 3.1.3 Collecting standard database identifiers about the enzyme names used during annotation from KEGG to generate a reference file
 The goal of this step is to generate the file "kegg_info.txt" for the
 given pathway.
 This file can be used as a reference while manually curating the
-protein names during the presence absence matrix generation in [step 4.2](#step-42-manually-preparing-file-of-protein-enzyme-names-to-be-used-for-generating-the-presence-absence-matrix).
+protein names during the presence - absence matrix generation in [step 4.2](#step-42-manually-preparing-file-of-protein-enzyme-names-to-be-used-for-generating-the-presence-absence-matrix).

 Gathering unique EC numbers for the pathway: